-Notably, across the nation, felony disenfranchisement is a plight that disproportionately affects people of color.
-While more than 10 percent of the entire voting age population is permanently barred from voting due to a felony conviction, one-third of the disenfranchised are Black.
-Meanwhile, one in five (at least 20 percent) African Americans in Florida are disenfranchised.
-In numbers disproportionate to their percentage of the general population, large segments of the Black community are being excluded from the democratic process-unable to participate in any elections.73 Thus, felony disenfranchisement is one major obstruction to Black communities' efforts to exert power in democratic decision-making in Florida.
+Notably, across the nation, felony disenfranchisement is a plight that disproportionately affects people of color.69 While more than 10 percent of the entire voting age population is permanently barred from voting due to a felony conviction,70 one-third of the disenfranchised are Black.71 Meanwhile, one in five (at least 20 percent) African Americans in Florida were disenfranchised.72 In numbers disproportionate to their percentage of the general population, large segments of the Black community were being excluded from the democratic processunable to participate in any elections.73 Thus, without the full force of Amendment 4, felony disenfranchisement is one major obstruction to Black communities' efforts to exert power in democratic decision-making in Florida.

 High disenfranchisement rates and low voter participation have real-world ramifications for the people and democracy in Florida and across the United States.
-Looking back at past Florida elections, some relatively small margins of victory are striking, when juxtaposed against exorbitant numbers of voters disenfranchised from these elections.
-Every voter counts-as does every excluded voter-especially when races are won by relatively slim margins.
-Memorable to many, in the 2000 U.S. Presidential election, George W. Bush won Florida by 537 votes, as more than 12,000 individuals were purged from the voter rolls for mistaken felony convictions.
-That same year, 600,000 people in Florida with felony convictions had completed their sentences but were not permitted to vote.
-Gov. Scott, who in 2011 erected the strictest barriers to rights restoration to keep hundreds of thousands off the voter rolls, was elected in 2010 and re-elected in 2014, by paltry margins of, respectively, 61,550 and 64,145 votes statewide.
-Local and municipal elections have been decided by even closer margins and smaller numbers of votes, dictating the composition and direction of city councils, county commissions, school boards and other elected bodies across the state.
-While it is impossible to prove that any of these outcomes would have been different had Returning Citizens been added to the rolls-and we make no such claim here-it is important to consider the cumulative value of each vote and voter.
-What might have happened in any given election is always a matter of speculation, but it is a mathematical certainty that adding voters to any race would make a difference, begging the question: What if everybody could vote in Florida?
+Looking back at past Florida elections, some relatively small margins of victory are striking, when juxtaposed against exorbitant numbers of voters disenfranchised from these elections.74 Every voter counts-as does every excluded voter-especially when races are won by relatively slim margins.
+Memorable to many, in the 2000 U.S. Presidential election, George W. Bush won Florida by 537 votes,75 as more than 12,000 individuals were purged from the voter rolls for mistaken felony convictions.76 That same year, 600,000 people in Florida with felony convictions had completed their sentences but were not permitted to vote.77 Gov. Scott, who in 2011 erected the strictest barriers to rights restoration to keep hundreds of thousands off the voter rolls, was elected in 2010 and re-elected in 2014, by paltry margins of, respectively, 61,550 and 64,145 votes statewide.78 Local and municipal elections have been decided by even closer margins and smaller numbers of votes, dictating the composition and direction of city councils, county commissions, school boards and other elected bodies across the state.79 While it is impossible to prove that any of these outcomes would have been different had Returning Citizens been added to the rolls-and we make no such claim here-it is important to consider the cumulative value of each vote and voter.
+What might have happened in any given election is always a matter of speculation, but it is a mathematical certainty that adding voters to any race would make a difference, begging the question: What if everybody could have voted in Florida?